placrosse/kodo/docs/source/overview.rst

 * Sparse variant with uniform density
 * Systematic variants

-The representation of the encoding vector affects the overhead on the wire i.e. the number of bytes per coded packet containing meta data instead of application data.
+The representation of the coding vector affects the overhead on the wire i.e. the number of bytes per coded packet containing meta data instead of application data.
 Here some of the variants supported are: